GreptimeTeam/docs/docs/user-guide/logs/manage-pipelines.md

 First, please refer to the [Quick Start example](/user-guide/logs/quick-start.md#write-logs-by-pipeline) to see the correct execution of the Pipeline.

-### Debug create a Pipeline
+### Debug creating a Pipeline

-Assume that the pipeline configuration is as follows:
+You may encounter errors when creating a Pipeline.
+For example, when creating a Pipeline using the following configuration:

 ```bash